 INNOVATIVE JACKETS

 After celebrating 20 years of Fynch-Hatton, the brand puts further emphasis on jackets for A/W19, with price points ranging between 99.99 EUR and 199.99 EUR.
-All jackets feature an inside ‘Security Pocket’ equipped with skimming technology blocking RFID function included in credit cards and IDs to store personal data, hence the wearer from fraud.
+All jackets feature an inside ‘Security Pocket’ equipped with skimming technology blocking the RFID function included in credit cards and IDs to store personal data, hence protecting the wearer from fraud.
 The brand also continues its collaboration with DuPont’s Sorona and uses their padding instead of down feathers, confirming its commitment to lightweight items that are warm, fast-drying, rigid and sustainable.

 www.fynch-hatton.com